JP1128/GeoQuiz/README.md

 Final project for the **CSCI 1302** - **Software Development** course at **University of Georgia**.

 This project is a **GUI JavaFX** application for a simple geography quiz.
-The user will be able to test they know what continents each countries are located in.
+The user will be able to test how well they know the location of the countries.

 ## Demonstration